w5xd/NyeVikingPowerMonitor/README.md

 # Battery Power Branch
 The function of the 4 cell Ni-Cd battery in the original unit can be restored.
 The Arduino PRO must be used instead of the UNO described in <a href='http://github.com/w5xd/NyeVikingPowerMonitor/tree/VERSION001'>VERSION001</a>.
-Even with its power LED left intact, the PRO draws only about 1.3mA when the sleep code in this branch engages.
+Even with its power LED left intact, the PRO draws only about 1.3mA when the sleep code in this version engages.
 Removing the power LED reduces this to 750uA.
 With 700mA-hour NiCd cells, the predicted battery lifetime even with that LED continuously on is about 2 weeks.
 Using the meter, of course, reduces that.
 In one test involving no actually RF measurement, but pressing the back panel ALO button once per day to see if it would respond, it failed to respond on day 14.
 This was with the power LED removed.

 # Nye Viking Power Monitor
 Brain transplant for Nye Viking Power Monitor RFM-003